+* Order represents the order in which risk factors were included in the hierarchical prioritization.
+Abbreviations: G, governance; L, land use; C, climate).

-Figure 1: Spatial representation of priority areas for protection to account for governance, land use and climate risk together and in that order.
-Accounting for these risks to protected area effectiveness to produce more resilient conservation networks would require 23.5% of land surface to reach suitable habitat protection goals (26) for vertebrate species from the IUCN Red List of Threatened Species (20).
+Figure 1: Spatial representation of priority areas for protection that account for governance, land use, and climate risk to terrestrial vertebrates together and in that order.

-Figure 2: “No regrets” areas comprising 8.5 million km2 of land that was identified as priority habitat for protection regardless of the risks included in our analysis.
+Figure 2: No regrets areas (i.e., areas that all 15 non-baseline scenarios prioritized) comprising 8.5 million km2 of land that was identified as priority habitat for protection of terrestrial vertebrates regardless of the type of risk (x, y, and z) included in our systematic conservation prioritization analyses.

-Figure 3: Percent country-level variation between the baseline scenario and the 15 scenarios including risk.
-Countries whose results are consistent across the 15 scenarios (e.g., Mexico) have low variation, while countries whose results are less consistent across the 15 scenarios (e.g., Finland) have high variation.
+Figure 3: Percent country-level variation between the baseline (traditional area-minimizing approach to conservation optimization without considering risk) selected-area scenario and the 15 scenarios that included governance, land-use, and climate risks to terrestrial vertebrates.
+Countries with consistent results across the 15 scenarios (e.g., Mexico) have low variation, whereas countries with less consistent results across the 15 scenarios (e.g., Finland) have high variation.

-Figure 4: Contrast of using individual risk objectives (governance, land use, climate) to the baseline scenario of uniform objective structure.
-The top panels represent the individual risk data for the focal regions including northern Europe (left), west Africa (center) and southern Europe (right).
-In the bottom panels brown shows the baseline scenario, green the specific risk objective scenario results, and purple where both scenarios agree.
-The figures show how the spatial configuration of the solutions changes when risk is considered in a scenario.
+Figure 4: Contrast between the individual conservation risk objectives (governance, land use, climate) and the baseline scenario (null, traditional area-minimizing approach to conservation optimization without considering risk) of minimum set objective structure for conservation area selection.
+The top panels show the individual risk data for the focal regions (left, northern Europe; center, West Africa; right, southern Europe).
+The bottom panels show selected areas for the baseline scenario (brown) the specific risk-objective scenario (green, governance, land use, and climate), and where both scenarios agree (purple).
+The figures show how the spatial configuration of the protected-area solutions change when risk is considered.
 The top row of the maps represent data in their original resolution, the bottom row represents scenario results at a 10 x 10 km resolution.